jonlinca/ACLandR/README.md

 You should end up with 70,317 records, which is the same number of records in the testing data set in R.

 There are 41 columns used for our model (note that the column *solo_WinRatio* is the predictor, so it is not included in the prediction and is not counted).
-In order to make a prediction, our model needs **exactly** the same number of columns as it used in training - in this case, all 41 columns.
-You will want to pass each one of these into the R function, that you specifically use to return a prediction.
+In order to make a prediction, our model needs **exactly the same number of columns** as it used in training - in this case, all 41 columns.
+You will want to pass each one of these into the R function that you specifically create, to return a prediction.

 Take some time to inspect the data – you will want to understand what the expected result is.